diegotomfurtado/unit-test-sample/README.md

 # unit-test-sample

-## Detalhamento da implentação
+## Implantation Detailing
-1. Criar classe `Email` que contenha
+1. Create a class `Email` that constains
-    1. Atributos:
+    1. Attributes:
         * Instant creationDate
         * String from
         * Collection\<String> to